 In other words, children like me were led to believe older kids were going to try to force drugs on me and my best comeback was to say “I’m not a chicken, you’re a turkey.”
 Looking back, I just laugh at those ads because they aren’t anywhere close to reality.

 That brings us to the topic of this article.
-In my experience, businesses sometimes say “no” to Google AdWords and brush it aside too quickly as if it’s a recreational drug in a “Just Say No!” commercial.
-Google AdWords is not inherently bad and it’s important to take a closer look at the facts before you make a decision about using it in your marketing plan.
+In my experience, businesses sometimes say “no” to Google Ads and brush it aside too quickly as if it’s a recreational drug in a “Just Say No!” commercial.
+Google advertising is not inherently bad and it’s important to take a closer look at the facts before you make a decision about using it in your marketing plan.

 Response #1: “I only want free traffic”